 Emine Gozde Sevim (b.
 1985) is an award-winning photographer originally from Istanbul, Turkey.

 Sevim’s works have been included in various exhibitions and publications internationally and won numerous international awards and grants.
-She is the author of “Embed in Egypt”, published by Kehrer Verlag (DE) in 2015, which was a finalist for the coveted MACK’s First Book Award in London (2014) and as a result added to the National Media Museum Collection in Bradford, U.K. Sevim is also the first, and to date the only, photographer of Turkish origin to become the grantee of the Magnum Foundation Fund (formerly known as the Emergency Fund).
-She was also selected as one of the 30 New and Emerging Photographers to Watch by Photo District News in 2016.
+She is the author of “Embed in Egypt”, published by Kehrer Verlag (DE) in 2015, which was a finalist for the coveted MACK’s First Book Award in London (2014) and as a result added to the National Media Museum Collection in Bradford, U.K. She is the first, and to date the only photographer of Turkish origin to become the grantee of the Magnum Foundation Fund (formerly known as the Emergency Fund) and was also named as one of the 30 New and Emerging Photographers to Watch by Photo District News in 2016.

 For all inquiries: email@example.com

 Copyright © 2018 Emine Gozde Sevim.
 All rights reserved.